diegozr1/OwnFront/README.md

  - **ii.** Install **npm**, **bower**, and **gulp** via the command line

-	Go to the official website of [Nodejs](https://www.google.com) to install it in your OS, npm comes with it
+	Go to the official website of [Nodejs](https://www.google.com) to install it on your OS, npm comes with it

 	Install bower
 	```